Imagine your Life without the Pain of Peripheral Neuropathy.

 At Ethos Health Group in Palm Harbor we believe the neuropathy suffering public deserves better than unsuccessful surgeries, overprescribed medications, and ineffective supplements when it comes to treating your peripheral neuropathy symptoms.

 At our Neuropathy Clinic, we have developed an effective, non-surgical option to Neuropathy Treatment.

 We see too many physicians rushing a patient out the door without really listening.
 Or worse, telling patients, “you’ll just have to live with the pain.”
 But, this diagnosis isn’t always true.
-Our Doctors believe you deserve the best care possible and will exhaust every option to get you the help you need.
+Our team believes you deserve the best care possible and will exhaust every option to get you the help you need.